 If Nothing Works

 If you find that the ring won’t budge, and your finger is showing some worrying symptoms, seek help.
 A jeweler will likely have to cut the ring off, but losing a ring is far better than losing a finger!
 Now you don’t need to worry about struck rings anymore!
-In case you’d like your ring resized or modified in any way, drop by one of our stores, and we’ll make sure your jewelry fits your seamlessly!
+In case you’d like your ring resized or modified in any way, drop by one of our jewelry stores in Miami, Florida, and we’ll make sure your jewelry fits your seamlessly!